emilcieslar/cc-weather/README.md

 ## Side notes
-As this app is very simple, I didn't use any inheritance (it simply doesn't have that much objects to make use of inheritance)
+1. As this app is very simple, I didn't use any inheritance (it simply doesn't have that much objects to make use of inheritance)
+2. Pattern used is Observer